Jaiswalradha335/Amazon-clone/README.md

-# student-demo
-this is my first Git repository.
+this project is all about Amazon clone simply using html and css a small project for begineer
 <br>
 Author-Radha kumari